Open Systems Interconnection Model

 Having established a TCP connection established between the client & the server, the SSL handshake proceeds as follows:

-• A proposal for the TLS protocol version to be used
+CLIENT HELLOto the server.
+This message includes:- A proposal for the TLS protocol version to be used

-• The cipher suite (cryptographic hash & encryption/decryption algorithms) supported by the client
+- The cipher suite (cryptographic hash & encryption/decryption algorithms) supported by the client

-• Selected cipher to use based on the cipher suite supported by the client
+CLIENT HELLO, the server responds with aSERVER HELLOincluding:- Selected cipher to use based on the cipher suite supported by the client

-• The server’s certificate containing the public key of the server.
+- The server’s certificate containing the public key of the server.
 This public key will be used to bootstrap the encrypted data exchange.

-4. The server is the only party able to decrypt the message containing the symmetric key from the client - only it has the private key that pairs with the public key used by the client.
+SERVER HELLOand validates the server certificate, and sendsPRE MASTER SECRETto the server.
+For sake of simplicity, think of this step as the client picking a symmetric key that will be used for symmetric data crypto from here on.
+The client then encrypts this symmetric key using the server’s public key and sends it to the server. - The server is the only party able to decrypt the message containing the symmetric key from the client - only it has the private key that pairs with the public key used by the client.
 Once the message is decrypted, the server now has the symmetric key that it can use to exchange data with the client.

 Transport